This article will help you read and understand your pathology report for malignant melanoma of the skin.

 Microscopic satellite nodules are groups of cancer cells that can only be seen with a microscope.
 Like macroscopic satellite nodules, microscopic nodules are separate from the tumour.

-Lymphocytes are specialized cells that are part of the body's immune system.
+Lymphocytes are specialized cells that are part of the body’s immune system.
 Lymphocytes respond to infections, injury, or cancer.
-Lymphocytes are frequently found in the tissue around Merkel cell carcinoma and their presence is considered a sign that the body is attempting to prevent the spread of the disease.
+Lymphocytes are frequently found in the tissue around melanoma and their presence is considered a sign that the body is attempting to prevent the spread of the disease.

 There are two ways to describe the lymphocytes around the tumour: